5 bold changes NBA can make to save All-Star Game after rocky experiment

 Better yet, if we expanded the rosters from 24 to 30, we would have the ability to add even more talent for the entire weekend.
 Plus, doing so would eliminate needing the winning team from the Rising Stars to fill that fourth team slot for the All-Star Game itself in the new format.

 Out of everything, we need the rosters to expand.
 This has been something fans and players have been asking for nonstop, yet the league refuses to do so for some reason.
-Add more players, and force them to be the ones to partake in All-Star Saturday night.
+Add more players and force them to partake in All-Star Saturday night.

 Problem solved.